Skip to main content

 Brief description: Build your profile around one audience promise, one primary action, one fallback action, and destinations that match intent.
 Send ready buyers to an inquiry or booking page.
 Send earlier-stage readers to proof-focused pages such as a case-study hub, service explainer, or newsletter signup.
 Key differentiator: Keep choice architecture tight.
 Before you load a reviewed 30-day calendar into your scheduler, test every bio destination on mobile and confirm the headline, form, and CTA match the promise in your profile.

 Brief description: Run one attribution loop end to end: tagged links on posts and profile links, intake source capture, and a deal log that records whether inquiries became signed work.
 Use scheduler analytics (engagement, reach, follower growth) as context, not as the outcome.
 Key differentiator: Use attribution models for different questions, not as a single truth.
 First-touch shows what introduced the prospect; last-touch shows what happened right before conversion; both can miss middle influence.
-Add a notes field for the content or conversation that moved the deal, and include this in your weekly review: Add current threshold after verification.
+Add a notes field for the content or conversation that moved the deal, then review those notes alongside source and inquiry data each week.

 Brief description: Choose for pipeline control, not convenience alone.
 You need publishing, routing, and enough visibility to connect posts to inbound response.
 Key differentiator: Run one live path test before committing: publish, click through, submit a test inquiry, and verify campaign tags and source data survive to your analytics and intake records.